-What are my credentials?
+So, what are my credentials?

 My real experience, however, comes from the daily practice of sitting at this desk and putting words on the page every morning.
-For 30 years and counting, I consistently journal for about an hour each day, whether or not I want to.
+For 30 years and counting, I consistently journal for about an hour most days, whether or not I want to.
 And especially when I don’t want to.
 I have kept a daily journal since I was 12 years old and have never flagged in my dedication to the craft.

 Believe me when I tell you that journaling does indeed save.
-I would love nothing more than for you to explore the free resources here at Journaling Saves and take them for a test drive yourself.
+I would love nothing more than for you to explore the free resources here at Journaling Saves and take them for a test drive.
 You don’t have to go crazy and ingest everything to benefit.
 Just check out an article or two that catches your eye and get inspired to try journaling or deepen your current practice.

 I love audience participation.

 I’m always open to new ideas.
 Many of my articles and podcasts are in response to reader requests for assistance on a specific topic.
 If you don’t find what you’re looking for on the site, please drop me a line.